 Special Considerations, Special Arrangements And Simple Extensions

-- Students should not assume that applications for special consideration, special arrangements or simple extensions will be approved, or wait for the result of their applications before submitting work.
-Students should attend exams if at all possible, and submit all essays and assignments as soon as practicable.
-If a student does not attend an examination and their application for special consideration is not approved, they will receive a mark of zero for the assessment and, if the assessment was a compulsory task, an absent fail grade for the unit of study.
+You should not assume that applications for special consideration, special arrangements or simple extensions will be approved.
+While you should receive a response to your application(s) within 3 to 5 business days, do not wait for the result of your application before submitting your work and attend exams if you are able to do so.
+If you don’t attend an examination and your application for special consideration is not approved, you will receive a mark of zero for the assessment and, if the assessment was a compulsory task, an absent fail grade for the unit of study.

 If you are not satisfied with a decision and can demonstrate that due process was not followed, you may appeal against the decision following the appeal an academic decision process.